Mobile-Forensics

 Immigration and Customs Enforcement’s Homeland Security Investigations (HSI) unit signs a $3 million contract with Magnet Forensics, the Canadian firm that acquired Grayshift in 2023 following its $1.35 billion acquisition by investment firm Thoma Bravo.
 The contract continues ICE’s …

-ICE Homeland Security Investigations Magnet Forensics Grayshift Thoma Bravo surveillance mobile-forensics immigration law-enforcement encryption
+Immigration and Customs Enforcement (ICE) Homeland Security Investigations Magnet Forensics Grayshift Thoma Bravo surveillance mobile-forensics immigration law-enforcement encryption

 Read more →